Mount Elbrus - South Route - Russia

 The expedition is fully catered for you.
 We also provide lessons and practical training in the safe use of ice axes and crampons, and personal movement skills on snow and ice.
 Our trip organiser will provide all logistical preparation during the trip, from hotels to meals and booking of all facilities such as taxis, cable cars and huts.
 He will also be your translator and help you with local knowledge of flora and fauna.

 Before the trip you will have access to experienced guides in the office who have climbed Elbrus many times and can offer practical advice on everything, such as kit which you might want to use for future trips to the Greater Ranges.
-We guide all of the Seven Summits so this expertise is invaluable.
+We guide most of the Seven Summits so this expertise is invaluable.

 We provide full support prior to the trip for your visa application and flight process, and we ensure that you will be met and picked up in Mineralnye Vody for the journey to the mountain.
 Our staff in Russia have many years of experience working with foreign groups and in 13 years we have never had to cancel a trip.